lbarsis/phase-1-project-joke-generator/README.md

 # Joke Generator Summary
-This project searches through the public API, https://sv443.net/jokeapi/v2/, and returns 10 random, safe-for-work jokes.
+This project searches through the public API, https://sv443.net/jokeapi/v2/, and local database.
+It then returns 10 random, safe-for-work jokes.
+The results compile nine jokes from the API and one from the local database.

 ## Description
 The idea of this project is to allow users to search the public API for jokes that can be shared in public spaces.
 Users will have the option to apply filters that include category and search for specific keywords in the description.